kcotugno/OpenARLog/README.md

 Work will be focused on finishing the back end before the UI will be completed.

 #Dependencies
-EntityFramework

 System.Data.SQLite

-Get both from VS NuGet Package Manager.
+Get from VS NuGet Package Manager.

 #Building
 Just open the solution in Visual Studio, build and run.